sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 | c7552   | 1760.10       | DNF                              | 913.18                 |
 | c880    | 259.88        | 265.73 (4000)                    | 224.24                 |

 The times to perform greedy and exact extraction are reported below.
+We use a 10-minute timeout for the solver, omitting results for which it is unable to produce a valid solution within the alloted time.

 | Benchmark | Greedy Time       | Exact Time (msynth) |
 |-----------|-------------------|---------------------|